 An Interview with Dr. Terri Lawless

-Since her childhood, she had experience with individuals with intellectual and developmental disabilities.
-She assisted with fundraising activities through her aunt’s sorority for the Kicklighter School in Savannah which was later named the Chatham Association for Retarded Citizens (CARC).
-During her undergraduate training at Armstrong State College, she completed an internship at CARC.
-She graduated Cum Laude and later became a Behavior Specialist Instructor at CARC for several years.
-She flirted with the idea of becoming a clinical psychologist, however, she decided to attend the Medical College of Georgia and become a developmental pediatrician.
-Fortunately for Gracewood State School and Hospital in 1992, Dr. Lawless became a clinical assistant and during her career regularly was promoted and held leadership roles.
+Since her childhood, Dr. Lawless has had experiences with individuals with intellectual and developmental disabilities.
+During her undergraduate training at Armstrong State College, she completed an internship at the Chatham Association for Retarded Citizens (CARC) and earned the role of Behavior Specialist Instructor after graduation.
+She later attended the Medical College of Georgia and became a Developmental Pediatrician.
+In 1992, Dr. Lawless became a Clinical Assistant for Gracewood State School and Hospital during her career was regularly promoted and held leadership roles.
 We wish Dr. Lawless much happiness and success as she begins a new chapter in her life.

 As busy as Dr. Lawless was during her last week with us she took the time to answer the following questions: